OfficerPitucha/WagonRecognition/README.md

+> This was the Design Project for the final year of my CS Bachelor's, built in a group of 6 people and graded 9.0/10.

 # Train Wagon Analysis Pipeline

 Automatically detects and analyses individual wagons in a train video feed.
 For each wagon it reports: